hSaria/ChromaTerm/readme.md

 Quick summary of changes from the original ChromaTerm:
 - Changed the regex library (was PCRE, now POSIX regex). **Extended regular expressions** are enabled.
 - Optimised the search through highlight rules which results in over **60% improvement in output processing speed**.
 This is very notable when you are using a lot of rules and/or outputting a long string of text.
 - Significantly increased the **responsiveness** of I/O operations.
-With most of the secondary functions are gone, the polling intervals can be lower without impacting performance.
+With most of the secondary functions gone, the polling intervals has been lowered without impacting performance.
 - **Reduced the dependency** on many libraries. ‘should make it easier to install ChromaTerm-- and not requiring additional  installs
 - Added an option to **toggle highlighting off**.
 - Removed nearly every function apart from **Highlight**, which is the only thing I think this program should do.
 This significantly reduced the overhead on all operations of CT.